pace-hakan/pace-bookstore/README.md

 ## Run the Application
 You are ready to go

-run : php artisan serve -> localhost:8000
+Run : php artisan serve -> localhost:8000

-run : php artisan serve --port=ANY -> localhost:ANY
+Run : php artisan serve --port=ANY -> localhost:ANY